kerminator-dev/Transitions/README.md

 - targetControl   (Control) - the control that requires a transition (example - targetControl: panel1).
 The specified control will be available in the callback method as Control control object.

 #### Optional parameters:
 - fps:            (int) - frames per second.
-Default value: 40;
+Default value: 40. fps > 0;
 - startDelay:     (int) - Thread sleep delay in milliseconds before transition start.
-Default value: 0.
+Default value: 0. srtartDelay > 0.

 #### 3. The elements in the callback method must be accessed via the user interface thread!
 Example of a callback method: